Indians win 9th in row, beat Chisox 5-4 on hit batter in 9th

-CHICAGO (AP) -- Brandon Guyer dreamed of coming through in a big spot and driving in the winning run.
-He just never envisioned a scenario quite like what played out Saturday night.

-The pinch-hitter was hit by a pitch with the bases loaded and two outs in the ninth inning for the go-ahead run and the Cleveland Indians won their ninth straight game, beating the Chicago White Sox 5-4.
+CHICAGO (AP) — Pinch-hitter Brandon Guyer was hit by a pitch with the bases loaded and two outs in the ninth inning for the go-ahead run and the Cleveland Indians won their ninth straight game, beating the Chicago White Sox 5-4 on Saturday night.

-''That's not how I want to do it,'' Guyer said. ''But at the end of the day, I helped our team win the game, so I'll take it.''

 Indians starter Corey Kluber struck out 12.
 The AL Central leaders sent the White Sox to their 14th loss in 15 games.